superturboryan/SoundCloud-Swift/README.md

 ```

 ## Setup
-[Define a custom URL scheme for your app](https://developer.apple.com/documentation/xcode/defining-a-custom-url-scheme-for-your-app), you will need to provide a URL scheme so that the OAuth login page knows how to open your app when it receives the OAuth tokens callback.
+[Define a custom URL scheme for your app](https://developer.apple.com/documentation/xcode/defining-a-custom-url-scheme-for-your-app), you will need to provide a redirect URI using the scheme so that the OAuth web page knows how to open your app when it receives the tokens callback.

 The redirect URI used when creating the SC instance must also be paired with the client ID and client secret for your [SoundCloud registered apps](https://soundcloud.com/you/apps).